Romanization of Khmer

 The romanization of Khmer is a representation of the Khmer (Cambodian) language using letters of the Latin alphabet.
 This is most commonly done with Khmer proper nouns, such as names of people and geographical names, as in a gazetteer.
+In its modern digital form, romanized Khmer is widely known among younger Cambodians as "Sing Khmer" or "Signe Khmer", according to sociolinguistic research conducted by Joshua Wilwohl at the American University of Phnom Penh.
+Wilwohl outlines that university students frequently utilize these hybrid translanguaging varieties across digital platforms like Telegram to actively construct and negotiate a modern identity.

 Romanization systems for Khmer

 Cambodian geographical names are often romanized with a transliteration system, where representations in the Khmer script are mapped regularly to representations in the Latin alphabet (sometimes with some additional diacritics).
 The results do not always reflect standard Khmer pronunciation, as no special treatment is given to unpronounced letters and irregular pronunciations, although the two registers of Khmer vowel symbols are often taken into account.

 When transcription is used, words are romanized based on their pronunciation.
 However, pronunciation of Khmer can vary by speaker and region.
 Roman transcription of Khmer is often done ad hoc on Internet forums and chatrooms, the results sometimes being referred to as Khmenglish or Khmerlish.
 These ad hoc romanizations are usually based on English pronunciations of letters, although they may also be influenced by Khmer spelling (as with the use of s rather than h to represent a final aspirate).

 Since some sounds can be represented by more than one symbol in Khmer orthography, it is not generally possible to recover the original Khmer spelling from a pronunciation-based Roman transcription.
 Even transliteration systems often do not preserve all of the distinctions made in the Khmer script.

 Some of the more commonly used romanization systems for Khmer are listed below.
 For full details of the various systems, see the links given in the External Links section.